 This is a new tool, already tried by one billion Instagram users, and the infinite uses may be uncovered in the upcoming months, so this is definitely one to keep an eye on for 2021!

 Reels was introduced in August 2020 following the popularity of the short video-sharing app, Tik Tok.
-Initially, there were doubts about the consumer need for Reels, but after India banned Tik Tok a month before it was released, and with President Trump threatening to ban the app in America, many Instagram users happily turned to Reels as an alternative, which could have contributed to its rise in popularity.
+Initially, there were doubts about the consumer need for Reels, but after India banned Tik Tok a month before it was released, and with President Trump threatening to ban the app in America, many users happily turned to Reels as an alternative, which could have contributed to the rapid Instagram growth.

 Going into 2021, Reels is expected to become Tik Tok’s main competitor, so this is definitely a strategy you should consider using to grow your following online!

 This could be a gamechanger.
 Instagram have announced recently that in 2021 content creators will be able to monetize their IGTV videos, meaning that ads will now appear on longer videos for the financial benefit of the creator.

 Ads on IGTV videos could be beneficial for businesses on Instagram from both sides, with the potential for more advertising opportunities as well as monetizing their own videos.
 It also means that online creators might turn away from Youtube, preferring to keep all of their content in one place, which may bring sole Youtube fans onto the Instagram platform for the first time.